hjellinek/ctk-core/docs/InstallingTheCTK.md

 So you need to use standard git mechanisms to ensure this git submodule is tracking the version/branch of Schema you care about.

+If you change the schema, you need to do a couple things:

+- assign a local version number for your schema, so it can be deployed and used without confusing the dependency trackers.
+Set your version in the properties part of the `parent/pom.xml/`, for example: `<ga4gh.schema.local.version>0.5.2-SNAPSHOT</ga4gh.schema.local.version>`
-If you change the schema, you need to regenerate the custom Assertions, to ensure you have asserts for all your fields.
-To do this, first we need your schema available to the assertions generator, so lets put it in it's jar and push that to a local maven repository:
+- regenerate the custom Assertions, to ensure you have asserts matching your fields

+To regenerate the assertions, first we need your schema available to the assertions generator, so lets put it in it's jar and push that to a local maven repository (with its new version number!):

 - `cd schemas`
 - `mvn clean install`

 Now we can run the generator:

 - `cd ../transport`
 - `mvn assertj:generate-assertions`

+(Or just run the `transport` modules assertj:generate-assertions goal using your IDE's maven runner)

 You now have custom assertions, as source, in `transport/src/main/assertj-assertions` - you manage these in your local git branch, or push them to your remotes like any other source.